MatveyKislyuk/PhotoRamka-animal_site/README.md

 # PhotoRamka

-PhotoRamka is a web ышеу for sharing and managing animal photos.
+PhotoRamka is a web site for sharing and managing animal photos.
 This project is built using Django and Bootstrap.

 ## Features